BND Hamburger Icon

 • Health insurance.
 If an employee gets health benefits from their employer, any employee portion of the monthly premiums are deducted from the employee’s paycheck.
 [Looking for more information on health insurance?
 Check out our small business guide to health insurance.]

 • Other insurance premiums.
-Some employers offer other types of insurance, such as life insurance, and premiums for these coverages are also deducted.
+Some employers offer other types of insurance (think life insurance) are also deducted.

 • Retirement plan contributions.
 Employee contributions to employer-sponsored retirement plans, such as a 401(k) or a SIMPLE IRA, are also deducted if the employee elects to participate.